 I remember how on hot summer days, the windows would be open along the side of the house and the curtains would blow gently in the breeze.
 I remember looking in from the yard and I could see one of the lamps just inside by the window.
-It had a wide red shade and a brass planter at the base.
-The white sheer curtain quietly brushed the lamp and music from the radio drifted out onto the yard.
+It had a wide red shade and a brass planter at the The white sheer curtain quietly base. brushed the lamp and music from the radio drifted out onto the yard.
 I remember songs like "Mockingbird Hill", "I'm looking Over A Four Leafed Clover", "In The Good Old Summertime", "The Yellow Rose of Texas", and "Shoes to Keep your Feet A 'Dancing".
 These were some of my favorite days.
-Arry fixing his bike in the shade under the plum tree - Back yard on Third Street.